-Collectively, the reduction of these biomarkers plus results from our animal and cell culture studies suggest potential therapeutic activity of DUR-928 for patients with liver diseases.
+Collectively, the biological signals observed in NASH patients plus results from our animal and cell culture studies suggest potential therapeutic activity of DUR-928 for patients with liver diseases.
 However, additional studies are required to evaluate the safety and efficacy of DUR-928, and there is no assurance that these biomarker effects will be associated with clinically relevant benefits, or that DUR-928 will demonstrate safety or efficacy in treating liver diseases in our ongoing or future trials.